elismit01/morphErr/README.md

 ## Installation

-After installing the `remotes` package, `morphErr` can be installed using the following line of code:
+After loading the `remotes` package, `morphErr` can be installed using the following line of code:

 ```R
 install_github("elismit01/morphErr")